Shader Frameworks Overview

 SoPostEffectRenderer

-And finally, there is the SoPostEffectRenderer framework.
-Basically, you use this if you want to change the look of the final rendering result by applying global effects to the scene in screen space.
-This is a bit different in that it focuses on out-of-the-box effects and their combination first:
+Finally, there is the SoPostEffectRenderer framework.
+Essentially, you use this if you want to modify the final rendering result by applying global effects to the scene in screen space.
+This approach differs slightly as it prioritizes out-of-the-box effects and their combination:

-In the past it was not easy to combine such effects.
-Check out the many fancy examples available.
-In addition, own effects can be implemented using SoPostEffectCustomPass.
-This can also be used to render your own overlay on top of the rendering.
-This is basically what was done using SoImagePlane + SoShader in the past.
+In the past, combining such effects was not easy.
+Check out the many available examples.
+Additionally, custom effects can be implemented using SoPostEffectCustomPass, which can also be used to render your own overlay on top of the rendering.
+This is essentially what was previously done with SoImagePlane + SoShader.

 For more details, have a look at GLSL Post-Processing Effect Framework

-Although the SoVertexShader and SoFragmentShader modules of the original SoShader framework are now obsolete, all the other modules are still important.
-They are used to provide additional information to the shaders and can be used with all the new frameworks.
-However, the SoMLSampler modules should be used in the GVR and SoView2D pipelines only when using the framework specific modules for providing images (GVR: SoGVRSecondaryVolume, SoGVRSecondaryVolume, SoGVRTransformedVolume; SoView2D: SoView2DOverlayMPR, SoView2DOverlay) do not suffice.
+Although the SoVertexShader and SoFragmentShader modules from the original SoShader framework are now obsolete, all other modules remain important.
+They are used to provide additional information to shaders and can be utilized with all the new frameworks.
+However, the SoMLSampler modules should only be used in the GVR and SoView2D pipelines when the framework-specific modules for providing images (GVR: SoGVRSecondaryVolume, SoGVRSecondaryVolume, SoGVRTransformedVolume; SoView2D: SoView2DOverlayMPR, SoView2DOverlay) are insufficient.

-The frameworks can be combined in many ways, there are no technical hurdles for that.
-The basic concepts of the four new shader frameworks are the same.
-Most of these frameworks feature diagnosis modules to inspect the pipelines and include modules, which allow to define functions that may be reused by multiple shader modules.
+The frameworks can be combined in various ways, with no technical barriers.
+The basic concepts of the four new shader frameworks are similar.
+Most of these frameworks feature diagnostic modules for inspecting the pipelines and include modules that allow defining functions reusable by multiple shader modules.